dotnet/docs-maui/docs/upgrading/xamarin-projects.md

 ---
 title: "Upgrading Xamarin.Android, Xamarin.iOS, and Xamarin.Mac"
-description: ""
-ms.date: 10/01/2022
+description: "How to manually upgrade Xamarin csproj files from .NET Framework to .NET." ms.date: 1/20/2023
 ---

 # Upgrading Xamarin.Android, Xamarin.iOS, and Xamarin.Mac

-In order to upgrade your Xamarin.Android and Xamarin.iOS projects to .NET you will first update to the SDK Style project system (i.e. update your csproj) and then update your dependencies to .NET 6 compatible versions.
+In order to upgrade your Xamarin.Android and Xamarin.iOS projects to .NET you will first update to the SDK Style project system (i.e. update your csproj) and then update your dependencies to .NET 6 or newer versions.
 For most applications, that’s the beginning and the end of the journey – compile and test your apps.
 You don’t need to change namespaces or rewrite these apps.

 **Checklist:**